DaVinceDev/Ash/start.md

     - ^The argument before this

 Ok, i've now ansewered the questions that i needed.
 Now i just have to interview people and see how often and how this affect they're daily-basis.

+07/23/24

+Yesterday i interviewed some people and aparenlty, this problem is more common in certain circunstances like:

+    -A project that is requires a lot of research and/or involving more than one library -A project that is needed due in a short amout of time (this phrase might be wrong) -A project where the library isn't organized, specific and mostly outdated

+But that never stopped us programmers so it may be *skill issue.

+Still, my idea stays pretty valid and interesting so i'll build it.

+Before starting the work i need to address some things:

+1º My main aim is to webscrap dotnet documentation pages(at first) to test it out and see how can I use this on a daily basis as a C# programmer.

+2º I may or may not be commiting a crime since web scrapping in general legal, but i don't know how Microsoft is going to react as soon this goes viral(i know it will)

+3º This is supposed to be an Visual Studio tool (for desktop), but if you want to contribute we can make this an extension for your favorite code editor

+(I dont really know why i said this, i'll build already)